tari/83pa28d/lesson/day03.md

 </div>

 Compare these two binary numbers with the original.
 You should see that one hex digit is equivalent to one nibble.
-This is what's so great about hexadecimal, converting binary numbers used by the computer into more manageable hex values is a snap.
+This direct correlation between each hex digit and a nibble makes converting between hexadecimal and binary very easy.

 ## Designating Base